top of page

 Please use below to book your space

-All Private Lessons are online and students led, and designed carefully to suit each person's needs.
+All Private Sessions are students led, and designed carefully to suit each person's needs.

 I also work at Astanga Yoga London, Drummond Street, Euston, London where I assist the main teacher Hamish Hendry.

-The shala operates as a drop-in, Self-Pracctice style guided by non-verbal hands-on assisting.
+The shala operates as a drop-in, Self-Practice style guided by non-verbal hands-on assisting.

 Please see the calendar below to see my schedules for this week -